ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 # Sync Consensus Algorithm
-At its core, this algorithm is very similar to Raft, i.e. it is a leader-based algorithm that also uses terms (epochs) and stores data in a distribution log.
+At its core, this algorithm is very similar to Raft, i.e. it is a leader-based algorithm that also uses terms (epochs) and stores data in a distributed log.
-However, unlike Raft, it synchronizes the distribution log every time a new leader appears.
+However, unlike Raft, it synchronizes the distributed log every time a new leader appears.

 It could be usefull for systems with one-phase write, like